The Student Code of Conduct applies to students and recognized student organizations.

 32. Violating university requirements or public health orders in place to reduce the risk of spreading infectious disease.

-d) Failure to abide by face covering requirements.
-If University policy, procedures, or other requirements and/or public health orders require wearing face coverings, students are required to wear face coverings that cover the nose and mouth whenever indoors on campus and whenever outdoors on campus.
+- Failure to abide by face covering requirements.
+If University policy, procedures, or other requirements and/or public health orders require wearing face coverings, students are required to wear face coverings that cover the nose and mouth.